 At number one is roof glazing.
-While flat roof extensions used to typically have a solid roof, these days there are many ways that you can flood the room below with natural light, while also adding a wow factor to your new extension.
+While flat roof extensions typically used to have a solid roof, these days, there are many ways that you can flood the room below with natural light while also adding a wow factor to your new extension.
 The most popular choices to do this are to add flat skylights or lanterns.

-While the three options above are key factors that will enhance the design of your flat roof extension, there are of course many other things to consider when planning such a home improvement.
+While the three options above are key factors that will enhance the design of your flat roof extension, there are, of course, many other things to consider when planning such a home improvement.
 These include:

-Will your flat roof extension be open plan to another room in your home or a separate room?
-Of course, the main function of your extension will largely influence its design – will it be a kitchen, a lounge, both?
+Will your flat roof extension be an open plan to another room in your home or a separate room?
+Of course, the main function of your extension will largely influence its design – will it be a kitchen, a lounge, or both?

-Linked to the point above is electrical sockets.
+Linked to the point above are electrical sockets.
 An extension design needs to be thought about carefully, right down to this level of detail!
-Try to work out during the planning process where you will place lamps and other electrical items and ensure you include plenty of plug sockets in your design.
+Try to work out during the planning process where you will place lamps and other electrical items, and ensure you include plenty of plug sockets in your design.
 It is far easier to include them at the build stage than afterwards when your walls are newly plastered!

 Colour is another key consideration when planning any home extension.
-Not just the external colours of the roof, windows/doors and cladding – but the internal colour theme.
-Colour affects our mood and the atmosphere of a room massively so choose wisely!
-For example, a white room is cool and calming but some may find it uninspiring.
+Not just the exterior colours of the windows/doors and cladding of your flat roof extension– but the internal colour theme.
+Colour affects our mood and the atmosphere of a room massively, so choose wisely!
+For example, a white room is cool and calming, but some may find it uninspiring.

-A dark room or wall is dramatic and can surprisingly, give a very cosy feel to a space.
+A dark room or wall is dramatic and can, surprisingly, give a very cosy feel to a space.
 Green is a soothing inspiring colour and links to the garden beyond your extension.
 You may choose to be bold with coloured feature walls or inject subtle splashes of colour with soft furnishings – the choice is yours.